joewalker/gcli/docs/writing-types.md

 * number.
 A JavaScript number
 * boolean.
 A Javascript boolean
 * selection.
 This is an selection from a number of alternatives
-* deferred.
+* delegate.
 This type could change depending on other factors, but is well defined when one of the conversion routines is called.

-There are a number of additional types defined by Pilot and GCLI as extensions to the ``selection`` and ``deferred`` types
+There are a number of additional types defined by Pilot and GCLI as extensions to the ``selection`` and ``delegate`` types

 * setting.
 One of the defined settings
 * settingValue.
 A value that can be applied to an associated setting.
 * command.
 One of the defined commands

-Most of our types are 'static' e.g. there is only one type of 'string', however some types like 'selection' and 'deferred' are customizable.
+Most of our types are 'static' e.g. there is only one type of 'string', however some types like 'selection' and 'delegate' are customizable.

 All types must inherit from Type and have the following methods: